skylerchang/portfolio/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Anchor Clustering for million-scale immune repertoire sequencing data'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Robert Ford

-# Author notes (optional)
-author_notes:
-  - 'Equal contribution'
-  - 'Equal contribution'
+  - Daniel A. Ashlock
+  - Steffen P. Graether
+  - Stefan M. Keller

 date: '2013-07-01T00:00:00Z'
 doi: ''